 “After our analysis, we found that water costs are being severely underpriced in almost all distribution branches of the canal systems.
 One of our policy recommendations would be to incrementally increase the water costs to farmers, which would recover the cost of infrastructure maintenance,” stated Dr. Qamar.
 “We can provide reasonable subsidies to farmers for other inputs, but charging more for water would also encourage farmers to invest in water-saving technologies.
 However, we should teach farmers about the importance of pricing water use to sustain the irrigation system before actually increasing irrigation prices.”

-Mr. Abdul Ghafoor
+Dr. Abdul Ghafoor

-Mr. Abdul Ghafoor, an Assistant Professor in the Institute of Business Management Sciences at UAF, identified agricultural input policy options affecting food security in the Punjab province of Pakistan.
+Dr. Abdul Ghafoor, an Assistant Professor in the Institute of Business Management Sciences at UAF, identified agricultural input policy options affecting food security in the Punjab province of Pakistan.
 He collected data on agricultural marketing in Punjab and drafted a list of proposed policy recommendations, which he then shared with Dr. Travis Lybbert, a Professor in ARE.

 “If we use improved inputs, it will give you increased yields.
-But the farmers show concern about government policies on seed, as well as higher prices for certified seed,” said Mr. Ghafoor.
+But the farmers show concern about government policies on seed, as well as higher prices for certified seed,” said Dr. Ghafoor.
 “When we talked with farmers about the major problems they are facing, over twenty percent said that current research and development in Pakistan is not addressing non-resistant seed cultivars.
 This is a major concern.”
 Other inputs examined were fertilizer use and access to finance and credit.